landofcoder/module-all/README.md

 ## 1. Documentation

-## 2. How to install SMTP Extension
+## 2. How to install Lof All Extension

 ### Install via composer (recommend)